sosuisen/git-documentdb/docs-api/git-documentdb.writeoperation.md

 ## Remarks

-- insert: A document in either ours or theirs is newly inserted.
+- insert: A document in either 'ours' or 'theirs' is newly inserted.

-- update: A document is updated to either ours document or theirs document.
+- update: A document is updated to either 'ours' document or 'theirs' document.

 - delete: A document is deleted.

-- insert-merge: A merged document of ours and theirs is newly inserted.
+- insert-merge: A merged document of 'ours' and 'theirs' is newly inserted.

-- update-merge: A document is updated to a merged document of ours and theirs.
+- update-merge: A document is updated to a merged document of 'ours' and 'theirs'.